 How much does small group insurance cost?

+Wondering what the cost for small business health insurance is?
 In 2019, the nationwide average cost of insurance for an employee was $599/mo according to The Kaiser Family Foundation.
-If the trends remain consistent with the last five years, employers can expect a 3% to 4% increase in cost for 2020, making the cost of insurance around $620/mo.
+If the trends remain consistent with the last five years, employers can expect a 3% to 4% increase in cost each year, making the cost for small business health insurance higher each year.

 That said, small group insurance rates will greatly vary across the board.
 Monthly premium costs are calculated based on a handful of key factors.
 Here are the key factors that determine how much small group health insurance will cost for employers: